Signs of Estrogen Dominance: What That Means & How to Fix It

 Estro I-3-C

-• Estrogen can be metabolized down one of two pathways, one that is healthy and one that can be harmful and increases the risk of certain cancers.
-I-3-C helps both the gut and liver metabolize estrogen down the healthy pathway.
+Estrogen can be metabolized down three main pathways, one that is healthier and two that can be harmful and increases the risk of certain cancers.
+I-3-C helps both the gut and liver metabolize estrogen down the healthier pathway.

-• I-3-C helps remove the unhealthy estrogen from your cells and helps your liver to remove them from the body.
+I-3-C helps remove the excess estrogen from your cells and helps your liver to remove them from the body.

 Estro Rebalance

-Estro Rebalance helps to promote healthy metabolism of estrogen.
+Estro Rebalance helps to support healthy estrogen metabolism.
 The formula uses several highly bioavailable and clinically proven trademarked ingredients including BioFolate®, BioResponse DIM® Complex, and HMRlignan™ to help support balanced estrogen in the body.

 Here’s how research suggests it works in the body.

-• BioFolate® is the metabolically active form of folic acid supports estrogen balance by promoting healthy homocysteine levels.
+BioFolate® is the metabolically active form of folate supports estrogen balance by promoting healthy homocysteine levels.

-• DIM® Complex is more bioavailable than other forms of diindolylmethane (DIM).
-DIM promotes healthy estrogen metabolism and detoxification of excess estrogen and supports hormone balance.
+DIM® Complex is more bioavailable than other forms of diindolylmethane (DIM).
+DIM supplements support healthy estrogen metabolism and detoxification of excess estrogen, supporting overall hormone balance.

 GLA

-No supplement (especially fat-based supplements like this one) can produce overnight results.
+No supplement can produce overnight results.
 Many studies used GLA for at least 8 weeks, and we often recommend taking GLA consistently for 3-4 months before re-evaluating your symptoms and potential benefits.

 Progesterone Cream